 The Insurance Company

 During its initial years, the NFIP was the only institute that offered flood insurance.
 While the policies were sold by private companies, the rates were universally standardized.
 However, private insurance companies have now started underwriting and selling their own flood insurance policies that are sometimes more affordable and even have better coverage.
+One of the company for flood insurance is Universal North America Insurance company.

 Type Of Policy